-Our latest doc for RTHK broadcasts SAT JULY 13, 2019 at 8.30!
-For those of you who miss it live, you’ll still be able to download the show as a podcast on the … Continue Reading As Bad As It Gets Broadcasts on RTHK July 13!
+Our second doc for RTHK broadcasted SAT JULY 13, 2019 at 8.30 HKT!
+For those of you who missed it live, you can listen HERE!
+As Bad As It Gets explores OCD through the … Continue Reading As Bad As It Gets Broadcasts on RTHK July 13!

 ExperiMENTAL is our bold new art project and photography exhibition.
 We’ve commissioned 10 pro photographers to capture the complexities of 10 mental heath conditions in a single shot.
 The results will … Continue Reading ExperiMENTAL Exhibition

 Eugenia Kim is a PhD student, originally from the USA, who’s been living in Hong Kong and studying at City University since 2015.
 She creates dance narratives for virtual reality environments … Continue Reading Eugenia Kim Creates Virtual Reality Dances To Express Her Bipolar Disorder

 Thanks to Hong Kong Buzz for publishing this interview about MENTAL IDEAS!
 Caffeine Buzz with Sadie Kaye

 TV presenter and author James McIntosh combats his depression by knitting and nibbling his way to good mental health.
 His cookbook, Knit & Nibble, has already won an award from … Continue Reading James McIntosh Knits & Nibbles His Way Back From Depression

 Will Pullen was raised in Hong Kong, before moving to London.
 He’s now a BACP psychotherapist specializing in helping adults and young people with depression, anxiety, low self-esteem, substance abuse … Continue Reading Movement Is Medicine – William Pullen